mhernandez721/Community_Garden_Program/README.md

-# Community_Garden_Program
-My CIS-18A Project: Moreno Valley Community Garden Program
+# Moreno Valley Community Garden

+# Purpose of the program
+* The purpose of this program is for people to schedule appointments to go inside of the community garden.
+*  You can make voluntary donations through here as well.

+# Creator
+* Michael Hernandez
+* This is a project for my CIS 18a class.